 Emergency Dental Care

-If you’re in need of an emergency dentist in Wichita, KS please contact us immediately at (316) 945-8367 for a same-day appointment.
-If it is outside of our office hours (M-TH 8 a.m. – 5 p.m. or F 8 a.m. – 12 p.m.) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+In case of a dental emergency in Wichita, KS, please do not hesitate to contact us at (316) 945-8367 for a same-day appointment.
+If it is outside of our regular office hours (Monday-Tuesday 8 a.m. – 5 p.m., Wednesday 7 a.m. – 2 p.m., Thursday 8 a.m. – 5 p.m., or Friday, 8 a.m. – 12 p.m.), or if we are unable to answer your call, please leave a message, and we will promptly return your call as soon as possible.

 Cost of a Dental Emergency

-Dental emergencies follow the same payment guidelines as normal dental practices.
-For a list of our accepted insurance providers, forms of payment, and all other payment information, visit our financial page.Financial Information
+At Humlicek Family Dental, dental emergency services follow the same payment policies as our regular dental services.
+To view a list of accepted insurance providers, available forms of payment, and other relevant payment details, please visit our financial page.Financial Information

 What is a Dental Emergency?